READ THIS

 What changes with this Proposal

-Deployers earn from real utility, with a dollar-anchored floor protecting the downside.
+Deployers earn from real utility, with a dollar-anchored floor protecting the downside with a sustainable cap.

 The Network gets capital to expand internationally and ship the carrier platform.